deekshamanocha/deekshamanocha/README.md

 ### Hi there 👋 I am Deeksha Manocha

-- 🔭 I’m currently working on Java
+- 🔭 I’m currently working on upskilling myself
 - 👯 I’m looking to collaborate on open source
 - 📫 How to reach me:  <a href="https://www.linkedin.com/in/deeksha-manocha-8752581b5/">LinkedIn</a>
 - 😄 Pronouns: She/Her